 Your executor is the person you authorize to form and file your Oklahoma LLC Articles of Organization.
 It doesn’t have to be a member, manager, or anyone in your LLC.
 Hire Active Filings, and we’ll be your executor.

-Oklahoma Annual Report Requirements
+OK Annual Report Requirements

 What is a Franchise Tax?